-The proposed rules provide that Level 1 and Level 2 institutions may not:
+The proposed rules provide that Level 1 and Level 2 institutions are subject to the following additional prohibitions:

 - Hedging.
-Hedge on behalf of a covered person (i.e., any executive officer, employee or director who receives incentive-based compensation) to offset any decrease in the value of incentive-based compensation; - Maximum Incentive-Based Compensation Opportunity.
-Award incentive-based compensation to SEOs or SRTs in excess of 125% or 150%, respectively, of the target amount for that incentive-based compensation; - Relative Performance Measures.
+Hedge on behalf of a covered person (that is, any executive officer, employee or director who receives incentive-based compensation) to offset any decrease in the value of incentive-based compensation; - Maximum Incentive-Based Compensation Opportunity.
+Award incentive-based compensation to SEOs or SRTs in excess of 125 percent or 150 percent, respectively, of the target amount for that incentive-based compensation; - Relative Performance Measures.
 Use incentive-based compensation performance measures that are based solely on industry peer performance comparisons; or - Volume Driven Incentive-Based Compensation.
 Provide incentive-based compensation to a covered person that is based solely on transaction or revenue volume without regard to transaction quality or the compliance of the covered person with sound risk management.